lostjared/acidcam-gpu/README.md

 [GPU Filters Explained](https://lostsidedead.biz/acmx2/filter_browser.html)

-ACMX2 is distributed as a **Podman container** for Linux.
+ACMX2 is built locally using a **Podman container** via the included `Containerfile.arch`.
-This makes installation simple and avoids dependency issues, but it **requires an NVIDIA GPU**.
+This avoids dependency issues and produces a self-contained image, but it **requires an NVIDIA GPU**.

 ---

 ## System Requirements

-Before running ACMX2, your system must have:
+Before building and running ACMX2, your system must have:

 - Linux (x86_64)
 - NVIDIA GPU